cordishall-splunk/o11y-examples/Containerization Workshop/README.md

 ### Instrumentation

 Time to add instrumentation to these python services.
 Go to Data Management > Add Integration > Monitor applications > Python (OpenTelemetry) and follow the wizard to instrument both services.
 Follow the wizard and any linked documentation as needed.
+Some notes,

+* Environmental variables can be set by running `./env.sh`, edit the file to your specific Environment name first!
+* Install requirements with `pip install -r requirements.txt`
+* Feel free to use and modify `run-client.sh` and `run-server.sh` to preserver your runtime commands and any instrumentation.

 You should now be able to see received and exported spans on the OpenTelemetry Collector dashboard and a service map in APM.
-APM can take ~3 minutes to update the service map.
+APM can take ~3 minutes to update the service map, so be patient and think about where else we might be able to validate our instrumentation is working, both locally and in the o11y suite.

+### Troubleshooting

+Looking at APM, where do you see errors?
+Where are they coming from?

 ## Part 2: Containerize it